dev-jwel/dev-jwel/README.md

-- 👋 Hi, I’m @dev-jwel
+Hi, I’m dev-jwel!

-- 👀 I’m interested in C/C++, rust for embedded programming and also interested in pytorch for deep learning.
+I'm currently working on [DSLAB @ JBNU](https://github.com/jbnu-dslab) and topic is a graph neural network.